mathgerberch/gpfso/README.md

 A lib folder must be created before running the makefile.

-Remark: An R package implementing the algoithm proposed in aforementioned paper is available at https://github.com/mathieugerber/PFoptim
+Remark: An R package implementing the algoithm proposed in the aforementioned paper is available at https://github.com/mathieugerber/PFoptim